The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Rudiments of Machine-Learning

-\paragraph{Over-fitting: } In any statistical model, it is important that one does not over-fit, i.e., to allow for so many parametres in the model so as to render any dataset to be able to be fitted to any desired model; this must be avoided.
-For the neural network, {\em over-fitting} occurs during training when accuracy against the training dataset continues to grow but accuracy against unseen data stops improving.
+\item[Over-fitting: ] In any statistical model, it is important that one does not over-fit, i.e., to allow for so many parameters in the model so as to render any data-set to be able to be fitted to any desired model; this must be avoided as the model might do extremely well to a training set and be completely useless for prediction.
+In regression, as shown in the example in Appendix \ref{ap:regression}, a chosen function may not have too many parameters, but a NN could have tens of thousands of parameters, so it is important to check, especially in light of the Universal Approximation Theorems, that the NN could actually predict something meaningful.

+For the neural network, {\em over-fitting} occurs during training when accuracy against the training data-set continues to grow but accuracy against unseen data stops improving.
 The network is not learning general features of the data any more and the complexity of the net architecture has more computing potential than required.
 The opposite problem is {\em under-fitting}, using too small a network which is incapable of learning data to high accuracy.

-An obvious solution to over-fitting is early stopping, cutting the training short once accuracy against unseen data ceases to improve.
+An obvious solution to over-fitting is {\it early stopping}, cutting the training short once accuracy against unseen data ceases to improve.
 However, we also wish to delay over-fitting such that this accuracy is as large as possible after stopping.

 A common solution is called {\em Dropout}, which is a technique where neurons in a given layer have a probability of being switched off during one training round.
-This forces neurons to learn more general features about the dataset and can decrease over-fitting \cite{Dropout}.
+This forces neurons to learn more general features about the data-set and can decrease over-fitting \cite{Dropout}.
+In practice, one adds a {\it dropout layer} to an NN which removes, at random, nodes from the previous layer.

+\item[Cross-Validation: ] Another important way to avoid over-fitting, as we had already discussed, is that the ML algorithm be trained and validated on complementary data-sets: a labeled data-set $\cD$ is split disjointly into $\cT \sqcup \cV$, the training and validation sets.
+In order to obtain statistical error, one often performs {\bf $n$-fold} cross-validation, where $\cD$ is split into $n$ disjoint subsets.
+Training is then performed on $n-1$ of these chosen at random, and validated on the remaining 1.
+This is repeated $n$ times to gather standard deviation on the performance.